trevor4416/knowledge_path/README.md

 - **ImGui** (automatically fetched by CMake)
   - If you encounter problems cloning this, use the following:
+    - Reload the cmake project.
+If that doesn't work:
       - git submodule add https://github.com/ocornut/imgui.git extern/imgui
 - **GLFW** (included in ImGui submodule)
 - **OpenGL** (included in ImGui submodule)
 - **cpp-httplib** and **nlohmann/json** (bundled as submodules)